geffent/ARSQ/README.md

 **NY Cognition Questionnaire for post-resting-state thought patterns, for use in scanner.**

 To run the task,
-1. Edit site, subject group, subhect number/identifier, and sessions in `ARSQ_modifyme.m`.
+1. Edit the varibales for site, participant group, subject number/identifier, and session in `ARSQ_modifyme.m`.
 2. Run `ARSQ()`.

 The output is an excel spreadshit with the subject's answers, stored in a subfolder called `results`.